aprbhatt/League-of-Legends-data-analysis/README.md

 frameborder="0"
 ></iframe>

-The histogram below shows how often teams secured first blood.
-The distribution is clearly skewed — most players in the dataset were on teams that did not get first blood.
-This suggests that first blood is a relatively rare event and reinforces its potential importance as a high-impact moment in a game.
+The chart below shows the relationship between securing first blood and winning the match.
+While teams that did not get first blood still won frequently, teams that did get first blood were more likely to win than lose.
+This supports our hypothesis that early kills can tilt a game’s momentum, though it is not a guaranteed path to victory.

 <iframe
 src="assets/fig3_firstblood_vs_result.html"